 Ceri obtained a first class honours degree in Psychology (BSc) from Loughborough University in 2009, and completed her PhD in the Loughborough University Centre for Research into Eating Disorders (LUCRED) in 2013.
 She took up post as Research Fellow in Mental Health at Anglia Ruskin University in January 2013 and was promoted to Senior Research Fellow in August 2016.

 Here at ARU, Ceri works closely with local NHS Trusts, having been previously seconded to the South Essex Partnership University NHS Foundation Trust (SEPT), and the Cambridgeshire and Peterborough NHS Foundation Trust (CPFT).
 Ceri has worked on a number of research projects with multiple researchers across departments at ARU.
 Ceri also provides research support and assistance to the South Essex Service User Research Group (SE-SURG) and the North Essex Research Network (NERN) hosted at ARU.

 Ceri's PhD explored the influence of eating behaviours and mood on attention processing of food.

-Ceri would be pleased to consider supervising doctoral subjects with the following research interests/topics:
+Ceri would be pleased to consider supervising doctoral students with the following research interests/topics:

 Wilson, C., & Kent, L. (2016).
 A qualitative study of 2Create: a mental health service user-led art group.
 Arts & Health: An International Journal for Research, Policy & Practice, 8(2), 169-181.
 DOI: 10.1080/17533015.2015.1048697

 Wilson, C., & Secker, J. (2015).
 Validation of the Social Inclusion Scale with Students.
 Social Inclusion: Special Issue Indicators and Measurement of Social Inclusion.
 3(4), 521-62.